Lesterpaintstheworld/terminal-velocity/style_guide.md

 - Maintain a consistent tone that reflects the themes of the narrative.
 - Use clear and concise language to enhance readability.

+### Quality Standards
+- Ensure all technical elements related to AI and economics are accurately represented.
+- Validate claims with credible sources to maintain narrative integrity.

 ## Formatting
 - Use standard formatting for dialogue and character descriptions.
 - Ensure consistency in chapter headings and scene breaks.